The risks are too high for healthcare leaders not to understand zero trust

 Cybersecurity crime is disrupting healthcare organizations.
 Your data, reputation, and patient care are on the line.
 The federal government is sounding the alarm regarding the grave concerns while news about data breaches hit the headlines.

-However, as long as healthcare leadership implements best practices, there is hope and a solution.
+As long as healthcare leadership implements best practices, there is hope and a solution for today’s cyberattack barrage.
 To understand why zero trust matters to leaders in healthcare, let’s take a quick look at today’s cyber landscape.

 Why zero trust matters to leadership in healthcare

 Did you know healthcare is one of the most highly targeted industries by cybercriminals?
 Here are two sobering facts that reveal the reality healthcare is facing.